openshift/node-observability-agent/README.md

 The agent exposes port 9000 by default, unless a `--port` parameter is passed to it.

-List of requrired parameters to be passed to the agent:
+List of required parameters to be passed to the agent:
-- node : IP address of the node on which to perform the profiling
+- `NODE_IP` environment variable: IP address of the node on which to perform the profiling
-- storageFolder : folder to which the pprof files are saved
+- `--storage` flag : folder to which the pprof files are saved
-- tokenFile : file containing token to be used for kubelet profiling http request
+- `--tokenFile` flag : file containing token to be used for kubelet profiling http request
-- crioSocket : file referring to the unix socket to be used for CRIO profiling
+- `--crioUnixSocket` flag : file referring to the unix socket to be used for CRIO profiling

 It accepts requests for the following endpoints: